canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 If you want to use [can-ecosystem] modules, you can use `./node_modules/can/dist/global/everything.js`.
 However, this file is quite large and shouldn't be used in production so you will want to make your own custom version of `everything.js` containing only the modules you need.
 Unfortunately, we haven't posted instructions on how to do this yet, even though it’s relatively easy.
 Please tell us on
-[Gitter chat](https://gitter.im/canjs/canjs) to hurry up and do it already!
+[Slack](https://www.bitovi.com/community/slack) to hurry up and do it already!

 ## Hosted traditional `<script>` tags setups